Deimos-Applications/dialog_flowtter/README.md

 ## Get the info from the intent

-You can access the info returned by DialogFlow from the `DetectIntentResponse` that the `detectIntent` returns.
+You can access the info returned by DialogFlow from the `DetectIntentResponse` that the `detectIntent` function returns.

 ### Get the text from the response